-If the user is not satisfied with the features of the premium plan and fails to cancel their subscription, the subscription will be automatically renewed at the end of the twelve months, and the user will be billed again.
+Suppose the user is not satisfied with the premium plan’s features and fails to cancel their subscription.
+The subscription is automatically renewed at the end of the twelve months, and the user is billed again.

-However, some users agreed that they liked the interface, functionality of the app and the potential to have an app help with weight loss.
+However, some users agreed they liked the app’s interface, functionality, and the potential to have an app help with weight loss.

 Lifesum Side Effects

-Because Lifesum isn’t a drug or food product, it doesn’t come with any harmful side effects.
+Because Lifesum isn’t a drug or food product, it doesn’t have any harmful side effects.